top of page

 Behold, children are a gift of the Lord; the fruit of the womb is a reward.
 Like arrows in the hands of a warrior, so are the children of one’s youth.
 How blessed is the man whose quiver is full of them; they shall not be ashamed when they speak with their enemies in the gate.

-But instead God compares a parent to a “warrior”with a quiver full of blessed rewards, cleverly disguised by the Almighty as children.
-Each one was designed by God to be pulled out of the quiver, aimed and let go for a divine mission—for battles and for impact.
+But instead God compares a parent to a “warrior” with a quiver full of blessed rewards, cleverly disguised by the Almighty as children.
+Each child is designed by God to be pulled out of the quiver, aimed and let go for a divine mission—for battles and for impact.

+At some point all children need to be set free.
 So how do we as parents wisely let go of our arrows?
-Here are ten tips.
+Here are 10 tips.

 1. Letting go starts literally with baby steps and continues throughout their lives.
-We let go of our children as toddlers learning to walk, through school years as they make friends, take tests and grow their own interests.
-In high school the big release is driving but there are lots of other release points until they are ready to fly … to college … to service … to a full-time job … and get married and start a family.
+We let go of our children as toddlers learning to walk, through school years as they make friends and grow their own interests.
+In high school the big release when they begin driving, but there are lots of other release points until they are ready to fly … to college … to service … to a full-time job … to get married and start a family.

 As I backed out of our driveway, there they stood.
-Dad standing next to my mom, his arm around her, both waving good-bye.
+Dad standing next to Mom, his arm around her, both waving goodbye.
 They didn’t see my tears as I drove away.

 Realize as you train your children and prepare them for “flight” that at times your proactive wisdom and teaching may be unwanted and unheeded.